sudo-rickroll/EVA/S13/Part B/readme.md

 ![Train](https://user-images.githubusercontent.com/65642947/111882055-6af0b300-89d9-11eb-83c2-5798e479a0c4.JPG)

-Further, a video from YouTube containing all 4 classes mentioned above is used to extract the frames (using FFMPEG) and the model is tested on the extracted frames by running the "detect.py" file from the same GitHub Repository mentioned above.
+Further, a video from YouTube containing all 4 classes mentioned above is used to extract the frames (using FFMPEG) and the model is tested on the extracted frames by running the "detect.py" file from the YoloV3 folder.
 The annotated frames are then converted to a video (using FFMPEG again).

 ## Sample Image from the Test Output: